MARTIMM/qa-manager/doc/design.md

 * Check QA input.
 All values can be checked for its type and definedness.
 * QA graphical user interface.
 A QA sheet can be presented and filled in.
 After pressing Ok, Apply or Cancel, the QA sheet is removed from display and the result returned.

-## Storage of QA sets
+## Categories

-To keep all sets in a file would perhaps become unwieldy so it is maybe best to have sets in different files which are then catagorized by these files.
+To keep all sets in a single file would perhaps become unwieldy so it is maybe best to have sets in different files which are then categorized by these files.
 E.g. All internet sets in an `internet.cfg` or specific sets about politics into `politics.cfg`.

-Directory where the set catagories are stored will be `$*HOME/.config/QAManager/QA.d` on `*ux` systems. <!-- and `$*HOME/QAManager/QA.d` on Windows.-->
+Directory where the set categories are stored will be `$*HOME/.config/QAManager/QA.d` on `*ux` systems. <!-- and `$*HOME/QAManager/QA.d` on Windows.-->

+Categories can also have a description and a title.

 ## Sets